carliane101/carliane101.github.io/content/about-us.md

 ![platform](/images/platform.png)

-Industry-Government dive expedition to Flower Garden Banks National Marine Sanctuary in the Gulf of Mexico, and to High Island 389-A platform, which was being considered for decommissioning as a possible artificial reef.
-(Photo by Carliane Johnson)
+_Image is from an "Industry-Government" dive expedition to the Flower Garden Banks National Marine Sanctuary in the Gulf, and to High Island 389-A platform, which was being considered for decommissioning as a possible artificial reef.
+(Photo by Carliane Johnson, dive representative for Shell)_

 **SeaJay Environmental** operates under the following codes: